Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   of the service.
 * Data access should be minimized to only those personnel who require access to perform operational duties.

+Optimizations:

+* Consider use of full disk encryption for logs and data capture storage.

 ### Data minimization of network traffic